graciousagency/magento-robin-integration/readme.md

 #### Git and Magento module development

-The easiest way to install is to use modman:
+~~The easiest way to install is to use modman:~~

+The latest version of Magento 1.9.3.3 disables the use of symlinks and thus stops this installation method from working or should at least not be used anymore.

 ```
 cd your_magento_project_dir
 modman init